josephjosedev/React_Native/cldkjbhtm00030akz75bn7eln.md

 <mark>Quick Note</mark>:

 1. `__tests__/`: A directory containing test files for your application.
-Tests can be written using testing frameworks such as Jest.
+Tests can be written using testing frameworks such as Jest.Testers work on this folder to do various tasks such as checking if the app, buttons are properly rendered.

 2. `ios/` and `android/`: Directories containing platform-specific native code for iOS and Android respectively.